U.S. and NATO Allies complete Balkan Sentinel in Bulgaria

-Romanian Army Lt.
-Gen. Cristian-Daniel Dan, commander of the Headquarters Multinational Corps South-East (MNC-SE) (right) and a U.S. Soldier assigned to 4th Battalion, 6th Infantry Regiment, 3rd Armored Brigade Combat Team, 1st Armored Division (left), shake hands after Balkan Sentinel on June 9, 2025, at Koren Training Area, Bulgaria, June 9, 2025.
+U.S., Italian, Romanian, and Bulgarian forces conclude Balkan Sentinel with a static display of armed vehicles used throughout Balkan Sentinel and a reenactment of the combined live-fire exercise completed on June 8, 2025, at Koren Training Area, Bulgaria, June 9, 2025.
 The Bulgarian national exercise, Balkan Sentinel, will be linked to Immediate Response 25 and consists of a battalion from U.S. Army 3rd Brigade Combat Team, 1st Armored Division, one Forward Land Forces (FLF) multinational battlegroup and the Bulgarian Land Force Command conducting a battalion-level live-fire exercise at Novo Selo TA and Koren TA.
 The FLF is one of eight battlegroups contributing to NATO’s forward presence and is hosted by Bulgaria, with Italy being the framework nation.
-(U.S. Army Photo by Spc.
+(U.S. Army Video by Spc.
 Rayonne Bissant)

 |Date Taken: